-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cheney is shown as a purple triangle. (analysis methodology)
+Cheney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Liz Cheney sits on the following committees:

-Cheney was the primary sponsor of 1 bill that was enacted:
+Cheney was the primary sponsor of 3 bills that were enacted:

 - H.J.Res.
-44: Disapproving the rule submitted by the Department of the Interior relating to Bureau of Land Management regulations that establish the procedures used to prepare, revise, or amend land ...
+44 (115th): Disapproving the rule submitted by the Department of the Interior relating to Bureau of Land Management regulations that establish the procedures used to prepare, revise, or amend ...

 Cheney sponsors bills primarily in these issue areas: